MSSNY LEADERSHIP

 Originally from the 1000 Islands region of New York State, Dr. Simpson attended Edward Via Virginia College of Osteopathic Medicine at Virginia Tech (VCOM) for her medical education and spent her 3rd and 4th years working with underserved populations in West Virginia.
 Dr Simpson completed her Family Medicine Residency at UHS Wilson Hospital in Binghamton, NY where she served as chief resident and then completed a fellowship in Hospice and Palliative Medicine at Brown University.
 Dual board certified in Family Medicine and Hospice and Palliative Medicine, Dr Simpson serves as Director of Palliative Medicine at Samaritan Medical Center in Watertown, NY.

 Dr Simpson has been involved in organized medicine through the medical society and specialty societies at both the state and national levels.
 She currently serves as a MSSNY Alternate Delegate to the AMA, and as a MSSNY Delegate to the AMA YPS.
-She is also the current MSSNY YPS Vice Chair.
+She is also the current MSSNY YPS Chair.
 She is a registered Parliamentarian and is a member of the National Association of Parliamentarians and the American Institute of Parliamentarians.

 MSSNY’S FORMER PRESIDENTS

-Jerome Craig Cohen, MD 2024-2025
+Jerome Craig Cohen, MD, Broome, 2024-2025

 Paul A. Pipia, MD, Nassau, 2023-2024

-Parag Mehta, MD 2022-2023
+Parag Mehta, MD, Kings, 2022-2023

 Joseph Sellers, MD, Schoharie 2021-2022